Blocks in flat families of finite-dimensional algebras: Introduction

+We assume that $R$ is noetherian and normal, and that the generic fiber $A^K$ is a \textit{split} $K$-algebra, where $K$ is the fraction field of $R$, i.e., all simple modules of $A^K$ remain simple under field extension.
+This setting includes many interesting examples in representation theory like Brauer algebras, Hecke algebras, (restricted) rational Cherednik algebras, etc. We note that some results we mention below actually hold more generally and refer to the main body of the paper.

-We can of course collapse the above graph by just considering the number of blocks and not their actual block structure in comparison to the generic one.
-What we obtain is a stratification of the base scheme by the number of blocks of the fibers.
-In other words, the map $\Spec(R) \rarr \bbN$, $\fp \mapsto \#\msf{Bl}(A(\fp))$, is lower semicontinuous.
-We show that this property in fact also holds in cases where we do not have split generic fiber—as long as we restrict to a ``nice'' enough subset of $\Spec(R)$.
-More precisely, we show in Corollary \ref{finite_type_alg_closed_setting} that $\msf{Max}(R) \rarr \bbN$, $\fm \mapsto \#\msf{Bl}(A(\fm))$, is lower semicontinuous whenever $R$ is a finite type algebra over an algebraically closed field, where $\msf{Max}(R)$ is the subset of closed points of $\Spec(R)$.
-This establishes the lower semicontinuity of blocks (in closed points) for example also for quantized enveloping algebras of semisimple Lie algebras at roots of unity, enveloping algebras of semisimple Lie algebras in positive characteristic, and quantized function algebras of semisimple groups at roots of unity.
-More generally, this also applies to Hopf PI triples as introduced by Brown–Goodearl \cite{Brown-Goodearl-Quantum-Groups} (see also Brown–Gordon \cite{BG-Ramification} and Gordon \cite{Gordon:Representations-of-semisimple-Lie-in-pos}), where questions about blocks in closed points have been raised and studied.
-We note that the number of blocks will in general not be lower semicontinuous on the whole of $\Spec(R)$, see Example \ref{ken_example}. \\
+At the very end we also establish a semicontinuity property of blocks in the (important) case of a non-split generic fiber, see Theorem \ref{non-split-intro}.
+This then applies also to quantized enveloping algebras of semisimple Lie algebras at roots of unity, enveloping algebras of semisimple Lie algebras in positive characteristic, quantized function algebras of semisimple groups at roots of unity, etc. More generally, this applies to Hopf PI triples as introduced by Brown–Goodearl \cite{Brown-Goodearl-Quantum-Groups} (see also Brown–Gordon \cite{BG-Ramification} and Gordon \cite{Gordon:Representations-of-semisimple-Lie-in-pos}).